 Vision Goggles Workshops: Each semester, an interactive presentation with the use of vision goggles is held in partnership with the Health teachers at NHHS for the entire 9th grade class.
 Students are asked to do a myriad of activities while wearing goggles that simulate an increased blood alcohol level in low, moderate, and high levels.
 A discussion follows about the dangers of drinking and driving, and the legal ramifications of breaking the law if one chooses to consume alcohol.

-Prescription Medication Disposal Event (PMP): The sixth PMP Take Back was held on Saturday April 27, 2012 at Fire Headquarters from 10am-2pm.
-This Town event involving Youth Services, Police and Fire personnel worked closely in partnership with the Drug Enforcement Agency (DEA) to successfully collected several pounds of unwanted meds and packaging.
+Prescription Medication Disposal Event (PMP): This Town event involving Youth Services, Police and Fire personnel worked closely in partnership with the Drug Enforcement Agency (DEA) to successfully collected several pounds of unwanted meds and packaging.
 This event coincided with the National Take Back Day that was being held within communities across the country.

 Workforce Alliance: Funding was awarded by the Workforce Alliance to the Department of Community Services and North Haven Public Schools to offer employment programs for students who meet eligibility guidelines.
 A total of 20 students were placed at 10 host sites (both Town departments and private sector).